jswu18/gvi-gaussian-process/README.md

 )
 ```

-Now we can train our approximate GP with optax using the GVI objective:
+Now we can train our approximate GP with Optax using the GVI objective:
 ```python
 optimiser = optax.adabelief(learning_rate=1e-3)
 opt_state = optimiser.init(approximate_gp_parameters.dict())